mitogen-hq/mitogen/docs/api.rst

         created using other methods.

-        For long-lived processes, :py:meth:`local` is always better as it guarantees a pristine interpreter state that inherited nothing from the parent.
-Forking should only be used in performance-sensitive scenarios where short-lived children are spawned, and only after accounting for all the bad things possible as a result of, for example:
+        For long-lived processes, :py:meth:`local` is always better as it guarantees a pristine interpreter state that inherited little from the parent.
+Forking should only be used in performance-sensitive scenarios where short-lived children are spawned, and only after accounting for all the bad things possible as a result of, at a minimum:

-        * File descriptors open in the parent remaining open in the child, causing the lifetime of the underlying object to be extended indefinitely by the child.
-For example:
+        * Files open in the parent remaining open in the child, causing the lifetime of the underlying object to be extended indefinitely.

-          * From the perspective of external components, this is observable in the form of pipes and sockets that are apparently never closed by the remote end (your program).
+          * From the perspective of external components, this is observable in the form of pipes and sockets that are never closed, which may break anything relying on closure to signal protocol termination.

-          * Descriptors that reference large temporary files will not have their disk space reclaimed until the child exits.
+          * Descriptors that reference temporary files will not have their disk space reclaimed until the child exits.

-        * Third party package state (such as urllib3's HTTP connection pool) attempting to write to file descriptors shared with the parent.
+        * Third party package state, such as urllib3's HTTP connection pool, attempting to write to file descriptors shared with the parent, causing random failures in both parent and child.

+        * UNIX signal handlers installed in the parent process remaining active in the child, despite associated resources, such as service threads and child processes, becoming absent in the child.

+        * Library code that makes assumptions about the process ID remaining unchanged, for example to implement inter-process locking, or to generate file names.

+        * Anonymous ``MAP_PRIVATE`` memory mappings whose storage requirement doubles as either parent or child dirties their pages.

-        * Memory mappings for large files that cannot have their space freed on disk due to the mapping living on in the child.
+        * File-backed memory mappings that cannot have their space freed on disk due to the mapping living on in the child.

-        * Difficult to diagnose memory usage spikes due to large object graphs present in the parent being unreferenced in the child, causing immediate copy-on-write to large portions of the process heap.
+        * Difficult to diagnose memory usage and latency spikes due to object graphs becoming unreferenced in either parent or child, causing immediate copy-on-write to large portions of the process heap.

-        * Thread locks held in the parent producing random deadlocks in the child.
+        * Locks held in the parent causing random deadlocks in the child, such as when another thread emits a log entry via the :py:mod:`logging` package concurrent to another thread calling :py:meth:`fork`.

+        * Objects existing in Thread-Local Storage of every non-:py:meth:`fork` thread becoming permanently inaccessible, and never having their object destructors called, including TLS usage by native extension code, triggering many new variants of all the issues above.

+        :py:meth:`fork` cleans up Mitogen-internal objects, in addition to locks held by the :py:mod:`logging` package.
+You must arrange for your program's state, including any third party packages in use, to be cleaned up by specifying an `on_fork` function.

         The associated stream implementation is
         :py:class:`mitogen.fork.Stream`.